loning/universe/03_theoretical_framework.md

 7. **Epistemological Limits**: Knowledge has inherent boundaries, originating from the limited nature of observer event horizons

 These philosophical significances make Quantum-Classical Dualism not just a physical theory but also a complete philosophical system containing epistemology, ontology, and cosmology.

+### Future Directions

+Although the Quantum-Classical Dualism theoretical system (Version 7.1) is already very complete, clear, rigorous, and self-consistent, there are still some directions worth exploring:

+1. **Brain-Machine Interface (BMI) and Classicalization Efficiency**
+   Researching how brain-machine interface technology affects an observer's classicalization efficiency, and whether technological means can enhance human dimensions.

+2. **Practical Guidance for Classicalization Paths**
+   Developing practice methods based on Quantum-Classical Dualism to help people actively choose low-entropy classicalization paths and improve consciousness efficiency.

+3. **Interdisciplinary Application Research**
+   Exploring the specific application value of the theory in physics, psychology, sociology, information science, and other fields.

+4. **Multi-Classical World Research**
+   In-depth study of the classicalization characteristics and interrelationships of different types of classical worlds (such as dreams, mental states, virtual reality, etc.).